 Here are some quick questions to ask yourself to get you writing great flash fiction.
 For this exercise keep your story below 100 words and limit the time you write on each one to just 10 minutes.

 1. Write about a cat who doesn’t want to get wet.

 2. Write about a mole that is digging a burrow.

 3. Write about the boot a child lost.

 4. Write about the letter that didn’t arrive.

 5. Write about the flooded cellar.

-Don’t forget to include the essential elements needed for flash fiction.
+And don’t forget to include the essential elements needed given above.

 Tell a Story in a Few Words: An Example